Sevenninetwo/expense-agent/README.md

 ## Learnings

 **1. Start with the interface, not the backend**
-I wasted time on the backend before confirming the interface was right.
-Telegram turned out to be a better choice than a web UI — it's already installed, it handles notifications natively, and I don't need to maintain it.
+I wasted some time on the backend before confirming the interface was right.
+It was an experiment and Telegram turned out to be a better choice than a web UI — it's already installed, it handles notifications natively, and I don't need to maintain it.

 **2. LLMs handle ambiguity better than regex**
 The first attempt used regex to parse messages like "add $12 for lunch."
 Edge cases broke it constantly — no dollar sign, different date formats, typos.
-Routing through Claude and asking it to return structured JSON handled all of this cleanly with a fraction of the code.
+Super frustrating.
+Routing through Claude and asking it to return structured JSON handled all of this cleanly with a fraction of the code. *chef's kiss*

 **3. The Sheets API is finicky about ranges** Documentation makes it look simple.
 In practice: tab names with spaces, columns with mixed data, and the difference between `append` and `update` all create subtle bugs that only surface at runtime.